 Place the dolly next to the safe for quick loading and make sure someone is holding the dolly while someone else is holding the opposite of the safe.
 Tilt the gun safe while the other person slides the dolly underneath the safe.
 Make sure to strap it securely before moving it to keep it balanced.
 Now you are ready to transport the safe to the next secure place.

 If you think, moving a safe upstairs is tricky wait until you want to get it downstairs.
 However, with the correct equipment, it is possible to do it yourself.
 So what should you do?
 Rent a motorized stair-climbing dolly – you can rent them in different sizes, and the essential thing is to rent the right one.
 The device makes the process simpler and safe.
+You might also be interested in reading my post, how to move a gun safe downstairs.

 Moving the Safe from One Location to another Yourself